mmiscool/snipsplicer/src/html/prompt.md

 - `DELETE_THIS_NODE` → Deletes a node.
 - `setParentNode="parentId"` → Places the tag under a specific parent node.
 - `moveBefore="id"` / `moveAfter="id"` → Reorder elements relative to others.
-- Set any attribute to `"DELETE_THIS_ATTRIBUTE"` to remove it.
+- Set any attribute to `attributeToDelete="DELETE_THIS_ATTRIBUTE"` to remove it.

-✅ All tags require one of the following atributes unless the node is being deleted:
+✅ All tags require one of the following attributes unless the node is being deleted:
 - `setParentNode="parentId"`
 - `moveBefore="id"`
 - `moveAfter="id"`